kyteidev/Flux-Editor/README.md

 ## Features <a name="features"></a>

 Flux Editor boasts a ton of features, some of which are unique.
-Below are some of the key features of Flux Editor:
+Below are some of the features of Flux Editor:

 - Incredibly lightweight
-- Cross-platform
-- Simple UI
+- Minimalist UI
+- Tiny binary
+- No bloat
+- Built-in file browser
+- Syntax highlighting
+- Code suggestions (soon)
+- Built-in terminal (soon)
+- Git integration (partially complete)
 - and many more!

 ## Installation <a name="installation"></a>